climbingshag/ubiquitous/README.md

     * Add some sort of lambda as an event subscriber and have it do something Thus, a mini-model of a potential microservices framework, that could be expanded upon for nearly any use case.

+Also, try implementing with next.js, or any other framework I want to try out.